vxpm/abduction/README.md

 [![zelda opening](http://img.youtube.com/vi/jRXfu4RTL3s/0.jpg)](http://www.youtube.com/watch?v=jRXfu4RTL3s "zelda opening")

-currently a WIP. progress breakdown:
+this emulator was a fun 2-month project, but it's not being worked on anymore. do, however, mess around with it if you want :)

+feature breakdown:
-- cpu: pretty much finished. passes all of blargg's tests.
+- cpu: passes all of blargg's tests.
 - ppu: working scanline implementation. has some small bugs that need to be fixed, but gets dmg-acid2 right.
-- apu: not started (yet™). next thing that's going to be worked on.
+- apu: not implemented.
-- memory: only `no mbc` and `mbc1` roms are currently supported, but support for other mbcs is a todo.
+- memory: only `no mbc` and `mbc1` roms are supported.
-- sgb: not supported, and there are currently no plans to doing so.
-- cgb: support planned. while work on it hasn't begun, some sections of the code take cgb into account.
+- cgb: some sections of the code take cgb into account, but it's very far from being supported.

 # using abduction